HildrRipple/AgentSociety/docs/02-configurations/03-agent-config.md

 ### Agent Class Type
 The `agent_class` field specifies the type of agent to create.
 It can be either:
 - A custom Agent class that inherits from the base `Agent` class
   - One of the predefined `AgentClassType` enum values:
     - `CITIZEN`: For citizen agents
     - `FIRM`: For company/firm agents
     - `GOVERNMENT`: For government agents
     - `BANK`: For bank agents
     - `NBS`: For national bureau of statistics agents
+- A `AgentClassType` enum value, e.g. `AgentClassType.CITIZEN`.
+This will create a citizen agent we have predefined in the framework.

 ### Agent Count
 The `number` field (required) specifies how many agents of this type to create.
 Must be greater than 0.